-I have seen recommendations of wearing a mask while feeding, but as I said before — masks may become harder to find.
+I have seen recommendations of wearing a mask while feeding.
 You can always cover the baby with a blanket (a clean one) as you feed so if you were to cough or sneeze it wouldn’t get on them.

 My friend Katie also has a super helpful article on the Corona Virus and Breastfeeding.

 The worst thing to do with the Corona Virus